 A positive screening result is the initial step of a diagnostic process by means of referral to subsequent diagnostic tests (triage tests).
 Therefore, in the following step, when we are interested in confirming diagnosis, we will prioritize maximizing specificity over sensitivity, to correctly classify healthy subjects.

 [Example] HPV DNA for primary screening followed triage testing with cytology (18).
 In high-resource countries, HPV testing with triage to cytology is the current procedure for early diagnosis of cervical cancer.
-While HPV DNA testing shows high sensitivity and moderate, it is used for screening followed by cytology as triage test, which presents low to moderate sensitivity but very high specificity.
+While HPV DNA testing shows high sensitivity and moderate specificity, it is used for screening followed by cytology as triage test, which presents low to moderate sensitivity but very high specificity.

 2.3.
 Potential biases (lead time, length time, overdiagnose, etc)